-The conjoint question in surveys is an advanced question type, used to present many combinations of product attributes like features, cost, brand, etc. Based on the respondents' answers, market researchers can find out which are the most liked features by customers and at what price.
+The conjoint survey question is an advanced question type that market researchers use to present many combinations of product attributes like features, cost, brand, etc. Based on the respondents' answers, market researchers can find out the most liked features by customers and get an idea of pricing.
 Many times a purchase involves evaluating several parameters that make it complicated.
-In such a situation, conjoint analysis can help understand customer psychology.
+In such a situation, running a conjoint analysis survey can help understand customer psychology.

-QuestionPro offers below design types for conjoint analysis using the discrete choice model.
+QuestionPro offers the below design types for conjoint analysis using the discrete choice model:

 If the company receives more responses for device 1, they can infer that consumers want higher battery power instead of more cameras.

-Adaptive conjoint analysis: This type of conjoint analysis is used when there are many product features.
-It is generally used to identify key features to be included in the product, and not the best choice for determining the price.
+Adaptive conjoint analysis: This type of conjoint analysis is used in surveys when there are many product features.
+Researchers generally use it to identify key features that should be included in the product and not the best choice for determining the price.

-For instance, the survey respondents are asked to select their relative preference from a number of attributes.
-Each pair is then assessed on a grade point scale.
+For instance, the surveyor asks respondents to select their relative preference from several attributes.
+They assess each pair on a grade point scale.

-The choice-based conjoint analysis, also known as discrete-choice conjoint analysis, is the most commonly used type of conjoint analysis.
+The choice-based conjoint analysis, also known as discrete-choice conjoint analysis, is the most commonly used type of conjoint analysis survey question.

-With QuestionPro surveys, you can generate a conjoint analysis report and filter survey data.
+With QuestionPro surveys, you can generate a conjoint analysis report and filter the survey data.

-The statistical analysis report consists of below tabs.
+The statistical analysis report consists of the below tabs.")

-Attribute importance: This tab shows which attributes are more important as compared to others and by what percentage.
+Attribute importance: This tab shows which attributes are more important than others and by what percentage.